edarchimbaud/vnpy/docs/chart_wizard.md

 After opening the chart window, enter the contract code in the [Local Code] edit box (note that the local code consists of two parts: the code prefix and the exchange suffix, such as rb2112.SHFE).

-Click the [New Chart] button to create a K-line chart of the corresponding contract, as shown below:
+Click the [New Chart] button to create a bar chart of the corresponding contract, as shown below:

 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/chart_wizard/3.png)

-Users can create new K-line charts for multiple contracts, with a toggle window for quick switching:
+Users can create new bar charts for multiple contracts, with a toggle window for quick switching:

 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/chart_wizard/4.png)